-One thing I always tell me friends and family to take advantage of are cash back programs.
+One thing I always tell my friends and family to take advantage of is cash-back programs.
 Those loyalty cards that wind up on your key chains usually work online too, and the points add up quickly toward discounts on your purchases.

-Just install the Ebates extension into your browser, or use the app on your mobile device, and you can active your cash back when you go to shop, so that your purchases are automatically putting you some money back!
+Just install the Ebates extension into your browser, or use the app on your mobile device, and you can activate your cash back when you go shopping so that your purchases are automatically putting you some money back!

 Be the First to Know about Deals with Social Media